Jelosus2/enkanetwork.js/README.md

 	- Now it won't be necessary to restart the application when the new content files are downloaded to read the new information.
 	- If a cache file it's corrupted it will automatically delete it and add a new cache file with fresh data.
 	- You can now delete the cache folder with `CacheHandler.deleteCacheDirectory()`
+- v2.1.4:
+	- Removed the content file reload since it would increase significantly the time to request players data.

 ## Table of Content
 - [Wrapper](#wrapper)